Odin Sphere: Music

 The music of Odin Sphere was composed by a team from music company Basiscape.
 The team was led by company founder Hitoshi Sakimoto, and included Masaharu Iwata, Mitsuhiro Kaneda, Kimihiro Abe and Manabu Namiki.
 Sakimoto and Iwata created the majority of the soundtrack.
 Kamitani brought Basiscape and Sakimoto aboard as they had struck up an acquaintance while working on Fantasy Earth Zero.
 He supported Kamitani's team during the more troubling periods of production and was apparently retained for what Kamitani considered a too-small fee when compared to the final music quality.
 When Odin Sphere began development, Kamitani contacted Basiscape at once.
 The team worked from the concept of Norse mythology interpreted by Japanese, aiming for musical impact rather than cultural accuracy.
 The aim was to emulate the game's Shakespearean inspiration and evoke the feeling of opening a Harry Potter novel for the first time.
 The music production took two to three years overall.

 When creating the music, particularly the main theme, Sakimoto tried to capture the feelings of the characters struggling to determine their futures and face the truth of their situations.
 The Celtic-styled "Shanachie" version, which played during the end credits, was performed by Kansai-based band Shanachie.
 Kaneda created the boss track "A Hard Fight and then Hope", wanting a theme that was indicative of the main characters fighting beings larger than them.
 Commenting on his track "The Hero's Triumphant Return", Iwata aimed at creating a hopeful and triumphant song for key story segments.
 The main theme's lyrics were written by Nami Uehara, who arranged the main theme's "Shanachie" version.
 It was translated into French by Maryvonne Nagel Okamoto.
 All versions of the main theme were sung by Noriko Kawahara.

-Odin Sphere Original Soundtrack released on October 14, 2007, by Five Records.
+Odin Sphere Original Soundtrack was released on October 14, 2007, by Five Records.
 Additional orchestral arrangements included on the disk were performed by Eminence Symphony Orchestra.
 A reprint was issued by Basiscape Records on April 18, 2012.
 Upon release, it reached #171 in the Oricon charts, remaining in the charts for one week.
 The album received positive reviews from music critics.

 Leifthrasir made use of rearranged pieces, in addition to new tracks.
 These new tracks, 25 in all, were created for the new battle arenas.
 The music was composed by Sakimoto, Kaneda, Iwata, Abe, Namiki, Kazuki Higashihara, Azusa Chiba and Yoshimi Kudo.
 Uehara returned as arranger alongside Sakimoto, Kaneda, Iwata, Kudo, Higashihara and Chiba.
 During his work on the project, Sakimoto felt that the score needed minimal adjustment despite it being ten years since it was created.
 Shanachie returned to perform a rearranged version of the theme song.
 Vocals this time were performed by Rena and Miwa Horio.
-Odin Sphere Leifthrasir Original Soundtrack released on January 14, 2016.
+Odin Sphere Leifthrasir Original Soundtrack was released on January 14, 2016.
 In addition to the songs included in Leifthrasir, the soundtrack included five additional remixes of existing themes.
+The albums for both Odin Sphere and Leifthrasir were released worldwide through streaming services in June 2025.